digint/btrbk/README.md

 retention as defined with the snapshot_preserve option.

-Example: encrypted backup to non-btrfs target
+Example: Encrypted Backup to non-btrfs Target
 ---------------------------------------------

 If your backup server does not support btrfs, you can send your